aws-samples/cdk-deployment-of-locust/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

+# License
+This library is licensed under the MIT-0 License.
+See the LICENSE file.